domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 For float cost, we can use :class:`~didppy.FloatExpr` instead of :class:`~didppy.IntExpr`.

 If your problem does not fit into the above structure, you can use :class:`~didppy.ForwardRecursion`, which is the most generic but might be an inefficient solver.
-For further details, see :doc:`the guide for the solver selection <solver-selection>` as well as :ref:`the API reference <reference:Solvers>`.
+For further details, see :doc:`the guide for the solver selection <solver-selection>` as well as :ref:`the API reference <api-reference:Solvers>`.

 Improving the DP Formulation
 ----------------------------